USS Seadragon (SS-194): Seventh–ninth patrols, July 1943 – February 1944

 From 18 July to 30 August, Seadragon conducted her seventh war patrol.
 Of the 44 days, 31 were spent on station near Wake and in the Marshall Islands where increased enemy air activity again hindered hunting and limited Seadragons score to five freighters damaged.
 In mid-August, she reconnoitered Wotje; and, at the end of the month, she returned to Pearl Harbor.

 On her eighth war patrol, 24 September to 5 November, Seadragon again returned to the Marshall Islands and spent 31 days hunting in the sea lanes to Kwajalein.
 Again Japanese antisubmarine measures hindered hunting; and, of the five ship contacts made, only two could be developed and only one attack was made.
 On 13 October, she damaged an enemy transport.

-Seadragons ninth war patrol, 14 December 1943 to 5 February 1944, took her back to the Caroline Islands where she hunted enemy shipping on the Truk-Saipan route and damaged two, possibly three, cargomen.
+Seadragons ninth war patrol, 14 December 1943 to 5 February 1944, took her back to the Caroline Islands where she hunted enemy shipping on the Truk-Saipan route and damaged two, possibly three, enemy cargo ships.

 Tenth patrol, April – May 1944

-Refit brought the replacement of Seadragons three-inch deck gun with a four-inch gun, and, on 1 April, she cleared Pearl Harbor for the Japanese home islands for her tenth war patrol, with James H. Ashley, Jr. (Class of '34), at the helm.
+Refit brought the replacement of Seadragons three-inch deck gun with a four-inch gun, and, on 1 April, she cleared Pearl Harbor for the Japanese home islands for her tenth war patrol, with James H. Ashley, Jr. (Class of '34), in command.
 On 5 April, she crossed the International Date Line.
 On 15 April, she entered Japanese waters.
 On 16 April, she moved past O Shima, and, that night, commenced patrolling off the Bungo Strait and Kii Channel entrances to the Inland Sea.
 On the morning of 23 April, she sighted four freighters, escorted by three patrol boats, moving toward Shiono Misaki.
 She closed the convoy; fired on the third ship, the heaviest laden; then went deep and rigged for depth charging.
 The patrol boats moved toward Seadragon as Daiju Maru sank and, during the next two hours, delivered a 40 depth charge attack.
 Later that day, the submarine conducted an unsuccessful attack on a naval auxiliary; and, on 26 April, she moved out into the Tokyo-Manila shipping lanes where she damaged a freighter on 27 April.

 On 28 April, she commenced patrolling the Nagoya-Saipan route.
 In May, she took station off the entrance to Sugura Wan and, on 3 May, shifted to the Tokyo-Guam-Saipan-Truk sea lanes.
 Two days later, she hunted enemy traffic at the entrance to Sagami Wan.
 On 13 May, she headed for Midway Island.
 On 17 May, she caught an armed trawler in a surface attack; set it afire with four-inch gun salvos, then closed the target to take off the uniformed enemy crew.
 The surviving crew members refused to surrender, and Seadragon continued eastward.
 On 21 May, she crossed the 180th meridian and stopped at Midway, then got underway for Pearl Harbor, arriving on 25 May.